Group actions on Polish spaces: Results

 \section{Results}

+The main inspiration of our paper is the question posed by Y. Kuznetsova \cite{Kuz}.
+She asked if for every null subset $A\subseteq \bbr$ there exists a subset $S\subseteq \bbr$ such that $A+S$ is nonmeasurable.

+Z. Kostana in \cite{Kostana} proved that for every meager subset $A\subseteq \bbr$ there exists a subset $S\subseteq \bbr$ such that $A+S$ does not have the Baire property.

+We will consider similar problems for the wider class of Polish groups, not only $(\bbr,+).$ In most obtained results we used set-theoretical assumptions.

-First, let us consider the situation when the set of orbits of singletons is quite large. \begin{theorem} Let $(X,I)$ be Polish ideal space and $(G,\cdot)$ be any Polish group acting on $X.$ Assume that the following condition is fulfilled:
+First, let us consider the situation when the set of orbits of singletons is quite large. \begin{theorem} Let $(X,I)$ be a Polish ideal space and $(G,\cdot)$ an uncountable Polish group acting on $X.$ Assume that the following condition is fulfilled: